 Motivation | Overcoming Adversity

 Is your company experiencing a merger or a change in leadership?
-Are you questioning how to adapt to the future of work after COVID-19, or how to rebuild your company identity in a new market?
-How will you regain your success?
-Jamie had to learn how to rebuild her identity and basic motor skills after her accident and brain injury.
+Are you questioning how to minimize stress at the office, or how to rebuild your company's identity in a new market?
+How will you face the pressures life has confronted you with?
+Jamie had to learn how to rebuild her identity and high-performance skills after her accident and brain injury.
 Her presentation helps audiences develop personal and team resilience in the face of uncertainty.
 Along with her inspirational story, Jamie provides actionable takeaways the audience can apply to their own situations.